-Do you really need to build a multi server setup?
+Do you really need to build your own WordPress hosting infrastructure?
 A guide for growing publishers.

-If you’re serious about scaling your digital publishing site, it’s inevitable that at some some point, you’ll need to upgrade your hosting architecture and build a multi-server setup.
+If you’re serious about scaling your digital publishing site, it’s inevitable that at some some point, you’ll need to upgrade your hosting architecture and build more advanced multi-server setups.

 Or is it?